lindseydew/blog/app/blogs/writing-apps-to-scale.md

 *Know your logs:* Making sure your app logs useful messages at error points, and being confident about how to search through your logs can make a big difference to resolving unexpected/peculiar issues quickly.

-*Attaching Unique Header:* If your client's request needs to go through multiple services to respond, then even ascertaining which app has a failure point can be difficult.
+*Attaching Unique Header:* If your client's request needs to go through multiple services for a response, then even ascertaining which app has a failure point can be difficult.
 Attaching a unique header to these requests at the first point of contact service, and then logging this via all the services the request calls, can help trace these and spot the origin of the error.
 This can be particularly useful in spotting the cause of slow responses.